-He signed on as a trimmer in the Engineering Department on board the Lusitania at Liverpool on 12 April 1915 and reported for duty at 8am on 17 April, the day she left the River Mersey.
-As a trimmer his monthly rate of pay was £6-0s-0d and upon engagement he was given an advance of £1-0s-0d.
+He signed on as a trimmer in the Engineering Department on board the Lusitania at Liverpool, on 12th April 1915 for what would be the liner’s last ever voyage to America and reported for duty at 8 a.m. on 17th April, the day she left the River Mersey.
+As a trimmer, his monthly rate of pay was £6-0s-0d. and upon engagement, he was given an advance on his pay of £1-0s-0d.

-Once back in Liverpool he was officially discharged from the Lusitania’s final voyage and paid the balance of wages owing to him, in respect of his service on board from 17 April to 8 May, 24 hours after the vessel had gone down.
+Once back in Liverpool, he was officially discharged from the Lusitania’s final voyage and paid the balance of wages owing to him, in respect of his service on board from 17th April 1915, until 8th May, 24 hours after the vessel had gone down!
 All the Lusitania’s crew, survived or perished, were given this privilege by Cunard.

-He died in May 1965 in Prescot, Liverpool and is buried in Yew Tree Cemetery.
+Michael Cushion died on the 9th May 1965 in Prescot, Liverpool, and is buried in Yew Tree Cemetery.